Quantum Criticality of Anti-ferromagnetism and Superconductivity with Relativity

-By studying the field strength renormalization and the flow of the boson mass term, we can also identify the critical exponents $\eta$ and $\nu$.
-The critical exponents at one-loop order in $4-\varepsilon$ expansion are~\cite{SM}, $\eta = \frac{2}{7}\varepsilon$, $\eta_\psi = \frac{3}{14}\varepsilon$, $ \frac{1}{\nu} = 2 - \frac{6}{7}\varepsilon$.
 We note that the quantitative agreement for these exponents between the one-loop $\varepsilon$-expansion and the numerical data is not great.
-But such discrepancy has been seen in other GNY type theories also, and can be attributed in part to the large value of $\eta$.
-High-loop expansions of our SC fixed point, which are beyond the scope of the current work, may help to improve the agreement~\cite{zerf2017:4loop}.
+But such discrepancy has been seen in other GNY type theories and can be attributed in part to the large value of $\eta$.

-In conclusion, we have initiated the study of two-dimensional interacting lattice model of spinful electrons which preserve a novel spin-charge flip symmetry --- a fundamental property of free bipartite hopping models that is broken by the Hubbard interaction.
-This symmetry leads to a phase transition in a new ``chiral spin-charge symmetric" universality class in which both anti-ferromagnetic and superconducting order parameters are simultaneously quantum critical.
-We have formulated a field theory for this phase transition and identified a unique fixed point in an $\varepsilon$-expansion that can capture universal critical behavior.

 RKK acknowledges NSF DMR-2026947, the Aspen Center for Physics (NSF Grant PHY-1607611) and G. Murthy for discussions.
 SC and HL are supported by the U.S. Department of Energy, Office of Science, Nuclear Physics program under Award No.DE-FG02-05ER41368.
 Research of EH at the Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
-The authors thank F. Assaad, I. Herbut, L. Janssen, and M. Scherer for comments on the manuscript.
+The authors thank F. Assaad and L. Janssen for comments on the manuscript, and in particular, I. Herbut and M. Scherer for valuable discussions and pointing out a missing factor of 3 in the flow equation \cite{Herbut:2022zzw} that appeared in the original version of this paper.
 This work used computational resources provided by the Extreme Science and Engineering Discovery Environment (XSEDE) \cite{xsede}, which is supported by National Science Foundation grant number ACI-1548562.

 \onecolumngrid